 Opperational Support

-In March of 2021, MBG reached an agreement with the City of Mobile to provide operational support.
-Financial support of $150,000 annually is conditioned on increased performance by the Gardens in 6 critical areas: revenue, attendance, fund raising, capital projects, volunteer participation and prudent financial management.
+In March of 2021, MBG reached an agreement with the City of Mobile such that the City now provides $150,000 in operational support annually.
+In July 2023 the Mobile County Commission increased operational support to MBG.
+The Gardens is set to receive $75,000 beginning in FY 2023-24.
+Financial operational support is conditioned on increased performance by the Gardens in 6 critical areas: revenue, attendance, fund raising, capital projects, volunteer participation and prudent financial management.

 Endowment Fund for the Mobile Botanical Gardens